-The examination should include medical and dental histories, a history of present illness and an account of present symptoms, palpation of masticatory and associated muscles and the temporomandibular joints, recording of joint sounds, range of mandibular movements, and occlusal data.
+The examination should include medical and dental histories, a history of present illness with an account of present symptoms, palpation of masticatory and associated muscles and the TMJs, recording of joint sounds, range of mandibular movements, and occlusal data.

 Imaging can be a valuable adjunct, especially if uncertainty in the diagnosis and possible etiology exists.
 Joint imaging is indicated only on a selected basis for joint sounds in the absence of other temporomandibular disorders signs and symptoms.
-For example, the presence of significant crepitus may be indicative of degenerative change that is not yet painful.
+For example, the presence of significant crepitus may be indicative of degenerative change that is not reducing most temporomandibular disorder symptoms in children.
+16,17 Reversible therapies include patient education, physical therapy, behavioral therapy, medications, and occlusal splints.
+Presently, there is inadequate data suggesting that irreversible therapies are useful in the management of temporomandibular disorders in the pediatric population.
+Irreversible therapies include occlusal adjustment, mandibular repositioning, and orthodontics.